Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Post Massage soreness/discomfort –

 Post massage fatigue is possible after an intense massage, due to over stimulation of the nervous system.
-Remembering to hydrate is key.
-Soreness that feels like an intense workout from inflammation one to two days after a deep tissue massage is normal.
-If after three days you are still sore you should consider telling your therapist to ease up on the pressure next time.
+Remembering to hydrate with water is key.
 An epsom salt bath or soak in a hot tub can ease the discomfort.
 You should not be bruised.
-Please inform your therapist if you bruise easily (before your session begins) or if you have any blood disorders (disclose on your Health Intake Form, please.
+Please inform your therapist if you bruise easily (before your session begins) or if you have any blood disorders (disclose on your Health Intake Form).

 Reminders and Misc: